armadaproject/armada/docs/developer/job-lifecycle-events.md

 Worker-cluster components:

 - **Executor.** One per worker cluster, running inside that cluster.
 Holds an open `LeaseJobRuns` stream and uses `ReportEvents` to send run events back.
 Creates and watches pods via the local Kubernetes API.
-Produces `JobRunAssigned`, `JobRunRunning`, `JobRunSucceeded`, and `JobRunErrors` from observed pod state, plus `JobRunPreempted` and `JobRunErrors` from the preempt processor and issue handler when acting on scheduler instructions.
+Produces `JobRunAssigned`, `JobRunRunning`, `JobRunSucceeded`, and `JobRunErrors` from observed pod state, plus `JobRunErrors` from its issue handler when a pod fails or disappears.
+It also has a preempt processor that would emit `JobRunPreempted`, but the scheduler never triggers it (see [Job preempted](#job-preempted)).

-Before deleting a pod it owns (cancel, preempt, or detected issue), the executor writes the `deletion_requested` annotation (`domain.MarkedForDeletion`).
+Before deleting a pod it owns (cancel or detected issue), the executor writes the `deletion_requested` annotation (`domain.MarkedForDeletion`).
 The state reporter's informer path then skips terminal-phase reporting for annotated pods, preventing a duplicate terminal event for pods the executor is itself killing.

 ## Transport and edge cases

 A few transport-level behaviours affect how the flows below behave under failure.

 **Executor event reporting is buffered, batched, and not retried at the reporter level.** The job-event reporter buffers events in a 1M-slot channel, drains every two seconds or when the batch fills, and sends each batch through one `ReportEvents` call.
 On failure, per-event callbacks see the error but the reporter itself does not retry.
 Retries happen one layer up.
 The state reporter's reconciliation pass re-emits terminal-phase events for pods whose current phase has not been marked reported.
 The issue handler retries via its in-process `Reported` marker, which is lost on executor restart.
-The preempt processor retries via the `JobPreemptedAnnotation` pod annotation, which survives restart.
-Both handlers only set their marker after a successful `Report`, so a failed call gets retried on the next handler tick.
+It sets the marker only after a successful `Report`, so a failed call is retried on the next handler tick.
+The preempt processor uses a `JobPreemptedAnnotation` pod annotation for the same purpose, but it is dead code in current deployments (see [Job preempted](#job-preempted)).

 **Lease expiry is detected by the scheduler from executor heartbeat staleness.** Executors send `LeaseRequest` messages over the `LeaseJobRuns` stream as their heartbeat.
 The scheduler tracks the last time it heard from each executor.
 When an executor goes stale (no heartbeat within the scheduler's `executorTimeout`), the next scheduling cycle iterates jobs whose latest run belongs to that executor and emits `JobRunErrors` with a `LeaseExpired` reason for each one.
 The scheduler cannot distinguish "executor went away" from "stream momentarily lost".
 It acts on the heartbeat absence either way.

 **Pulsar redelivery is effectively idempotent at the ingesters' terminal-state writes.** `MarkRunsSucceeded`, `MarkRunsFailed`, and `MarkRunsPreempted` write timestamps taken from each event's `Created` field.
 A redelivered event carries the same `Created` value as the original, so a duplicate write produces the same column value.
 The `job_run_errors` table is upserted on `run_id`, so a redelivered `JobRunErrors` overwrites with identical bytes. `JobRunCancelled` is not written to the runs table at all by the scheduler ingester (it is in the explicit ignore list).
 Job-level cancellation is tracked separately via `CancelledJob` and `MarkJobsCancelled`.
-The exception to this idempotence is the preempt flow's double emission described in [Preempted known issues](#known-issues): there the second emission is a different event with different content, not a redelivery.
+The exception to this idempotence is the reconciliation double emission described in [Run reconciliation and the executor/scheduler double emission](#run-reconciliation-and-the-executorscheduler-double-emission), where a separate producer writes a different event with different content, not a redelivery.

 ## State machines